Virtual Learning Series

 - Karla Verschoor, Inclusion BC, Moderator

-This session will explore the roles of each office and their respective mandates.
-It will highlight the supports each office provides and how their work intersects.
-Panelists will share tips and suggestions that they have learned that works in this process of transition.
+This session explores the roles of each office and their respective mandates.
+It highlighted the supports each office provides and how their work intersects.
+Panelists shared tips and suggestions that they have learned that works in this process of transition.

 Youth Employment Summit

 To learn more and browse the schedule, visit: https://inclusionbc.org/youth-employment-summit/